hslatman/caddy-est/README.md

 It is thus advisable to create a `ca` configuration for the `pki` app that is used specifically for the EST module.
 An example configuration is available in `config.json`.

-__Please note that the module currently does not provide much in terms of initial authentication except for a rudimentary HTTP Basic Authentication implementation__
+__Please note that the module currently does not provide much in terms of initial authentication except for a rudimentary HTTP Basic Authentication implementation.
+Mutual TLS can be used, but requires an EST client implementation that supports it.__

 ## Usage